-Subsequently, three weeks later, I got a call from our shaliach, Lior Agiv, who told us that Theodor Herzl wanted us to run a Shabbaton for the Ggeberha Jewish a Jew entrenched in the big city Jewish community, but none so much as the following two:
+Subsequently, three weeks later, I got a call from our shaliach, Lior Agiv, who told us that Theodor Herzl wanted us to run a Shabbaton for the Ggeberha Jewish community.

 This greatly increased the value of the Garden Route trip and provided an amazing opportunity for the movement and Jewish youth of Ggeberha.